-City College Architectural Center (2005) Consultation with the City College of New York’s planning and architectural outreach program.
+Strategic Plan for City College Architectural Center (2005) Consultation with the City College of New York’s planning and architectural outreach program.
 Services include ongoing strategic planning for the Policy Board, identifying and selecting service projects, preparing fundraising narratives and proposals to targeted sources.
 Funding $10,000.

 Pratt Area Community Council (2004-5) Strategic planning research in partnership with Butler + Associates.
 The project focused on a comprehensive examination of Fort Greene/Clinton Hill (CD2) and Bedford-Stuyvesant (CD3).
 My analysis drew from the U.S. Census from 1960 to 2000 and from the Housing Vacancy Survey.
 Research and analysis contributed to recommendations identifying new housing and community development opportunities for the PACC Board of Directors and staff.
 Funding $20,00

 Institute for Urban Design (2005) Consultant and editor of Urban Design Update, special research survey edition of community outreach programs in North American graduate urban design schools.
 For additional information, please see: March/April News Funding $5,000

 I have three decades of experience in urban planning and project management.
 My background includes editing and publishing demographic analysis research.
 My experience is extensive in strategic planning and organizational development.
 I design education and training programs for intensive learning experiences.
 My housing development planning, historic preservation services use team leadership methods.
 As the year 2020 ends, I am working for the Census.
 PES QC and PI RI.
 I remain confident in the data available but more skeptical as a result.